 Of these ten semiquaver passages all but three ascend, the remainder directing our attention to those things which are physically and metaphysically on a lower level i.e. the spurious gifts the world has to offer.
 The recitative ends with the words----therefore I can say with confidence---- thus leading us directly into the second chorale.
 Scalic passages continue in the bass, now heard as slower quavers but equally insistent in the rejection of earthly temptations.
 The rising harmonic sequence with which the central phrases are harmonised suggests the raising of one′s eyes and aspirations towards the throne of Christ.

-This is immediately followed by a rising and falling of violin scales, a clear representation of the image that follows----shall fade and dissipate like smoke.
+This is immediately followed by a rising and falling of violin scales, a clear representation of the image that follows---- (they) shall fade and dissipate like smoke.

 The relationship between textual images and statements and the musical structures Bach derives from them is sometimes obscure.
 Here it is explicit.

 The violin scales of dissipating wealth and pleasure continue throughout the first section, almost always underpinned by the threatening continuo.
 A repeat of the complete ritornello theme leads us to the middle section----Jesus provides that which remains in me forever.
 There is less of the busy string figuration now, merely a few wisps to keep them in mind as the emphasis alters to focus upon His warmth and its eternal nature.
 The former is suggested by a greater concentration, at least initially, upon major modes and an encompassing string texture.
 The latter is depicted by the singer′s insistence upon sustained notes of increasing duration marked by an adamant repeating of crotchet c#s just before the da capo (bars 86-70).